More on combining lace patterning with added stitch types

 3: stitch positions after racking to the left

 These images illustrate the differences produced depending on the number of rows knit without racking: four on the left and 2 on the right.
 The knit is reversible, is lightly pleated, and lies flat.
 In this swatch, no rows were knit between racking sequences.
+A pattern that requires no cam changes is knit in tubular tuck stitch, using opposite buttons on the knit bed and ribber.
+The starting size matters in this case to allow for the use of the color changer every 2 rows.
+Knitting begins on the left, using the settings shown on the left.
+My third color, white, was knit in plain ribbing, would be too narrow if used in a final project, and, if used, should be knit using the same settings as the remainder of the knitting.
 This pattern requires more interpretation, as seen in the blue text notes.
 The knit bed may be programmed, thus automating its functions.
 The repeat as suitable for punchcard models, 24X36 the corresponding PNGand proof of concept, knit on 40 stitches, testing a one stitch knit vertical border on the left side, and 2 stictch one on the other.
 The 930 automatically mirrors the design.

 Cross-brand pattern interpretations: Dubied to Brother